Skip to main content

 What VPS size should I choose?

 For most first deployments, choose our Starter VPS.
 The standard listed price is $5.50/month, with the current page promotion showing $4.40/month for the first 3 months when the welcome20 quarterly offer applies.
-The plan includes 3 CPU cores, 6 GB RAM, 50 GB NVMe storage, Unlimited bandwidth*, 1 snapshot, 1 Backup slot, IPv4 + IPv6, and Full root access.
+The plan includes 3 CPU cores, 6 GB RAM, 50 GB NVMe storage, Unlimited bandwidth*, 1 free snapshot, 1 backup included, IPv4 + IPv6, and Full root access.
 Scale up when observed CPU, RAM, storage, or process count shows the workload needs more capacity.

 Can I use Docker, Python, Node.js, and Git?